Type

 This type is used to run your own Docker container behind a webserver acting as a reverse proxy.

-Docker will be installed and configured
+Docker rootless will be installed and configured

 .htaccess